 IMDb Rating: 5.2

 A tragic and hugely important documentary on our list today is MLK/FBI, a detailed and defining film that exposes some of the absolute worst and inhumane deeds conducted by the FBI in the mid to late ’60s.
-Compiled from documents uploaded to the internet by the National Archives, this film showcases some shockingly infuriating acts performed by the FBI as they surveilled and plotted against possibly America’s most influential and peace-driven man: Martin Luther King Jr.
+Compiled from documents uploaded to the internet by the National Archives, this film showcases some shockingly infuriating acts performed by the FBI as they surveilled and plotted against one of America’s most influential and peace-driven men: Martin Luther King Jr.

 Director: Sam Pollard